nim-lang/Nim/doc/tut1.rst

 statements*. *Simple statements* cannot contain other statements:
 Assignment, procedure calls or the ``return`` statement belong to the simple statements. *Complex statements* like ``if``, ``when``, ``for``, ``while`` can contain other statements.
-To avoid ambiguities, complex statements always have to be indented, but single simple statements do not:
+To avoid ambiguities, complex statements must always be indented, but single simple statements do not:

 .. code-block:: nim
   # no indentation needed for single assignment statement: